Katie Kaur

 Recent works depict ghost-like figures drifting through fluid landscapes, a distant realm suspended between feeling and dream.

-Kaur wants to understand what it means to be submerged - still and weightless, yet grasping to stay afloat.
+Kaur seeks a visual language that bridges the material and sensorial, the ephemeral and the physical.
+She wants to understand what it means to be submerged - still and weightless, yet grasping to stay afloat.